No results for ""

 Client-side SDK availability

-If you're using a client-side or mobile SDK, you must expose your feature flags in order for the client-side or mobile SDKs to evaluate them.
-To learn more, read Making flags available to client-side and mobile SDKs.
+If you're using a client-side or mobile SDK, you must expose your feature flags for the client-side or mobile SDKs to evaluate them.
+To learn more, read Make flags available to client-side and mobile SDKs.

 Custom properties